CSbyGB/pentips/linux/suid.md

 ## Exploitation

-- Here again we can use [GTFOBins](https://gtfobins.github.io/#+suid) and check if our is in there and has documented exploitation
+- Here again we can use [GTFOBins](https://gtfobins.github.io/#+suid) and check if our command is in there and has documented exploitation

 ## Practice

-- You see and example of this exploit with in [this writeup](../writeups/THM-vulnversity.md)
+- You see and example of this exploit in [this writeup](../writeups/THM-vulnversity.md)